 As many dementia patients suffer from interrupted sleep, redecorating the room with calming and soothing colours could help them feel calmer at night.
 Try and incorporate the opinion of the patient as much as possible, to make them feel part of the activity.
 You can start the process by giving them a choice of calm colours to choose from, so they can make the decision themselves.

 is a great option for ensuring calm and stimulation at the same time.
 Enjoying and taking in the projections on the ceiling acts as a great bedtime activity to relieve stress and anxiety, and is particularly useful to those who might be bed-bound or those with reduced mobility.

 Fragrances can be so powerful for people with dementia and open a gateway for memories to resurface.
 Diffusing essential oils or using aromatherapy products

 Fresh flowers can help by being a visual reminder as well as bringing back memories through their scent; it's a fun and light activity to help with sensory stimulation for dementia patients.

 Board games, card games or puzzles are great for stimulation and can be very fun when played individually or as a group.
 Another way for effective stimulation is to make your own board or card game up surrounding a specific topic.

-A sensory room for dementia patients can be extremely useful and effective to help with dementia symptoms.
+for dementia patients can be extremely useful and effective to help with dementia symptoms.
 An immersive sensory room experience has many benefits of sensory stimulation.
 A sensory room can stimulate mood changes, cognition and overall wellbeing for people with dementia.

-If you require any further information on dementia or sensory products to help with the symptoms, then please contact our specialist team
+If you require any further information on sensory activities for dementia patients or sensory products to help with the symptoms, then please contact our specialist team